NIRCam Detector Performance

 Gain

 The gain values reported in Tables 1 and 2 are from per-pixel gain maps derived in the NIRCam detector laboratory at the University of Arizona using the photon transfer curve (PTC) method.
-These gains should be considered preliminary, with uncertainties on the order of 20%.
+These gains have uncertainties on the order of 20%.
 Gains have not been corrected for interpixel capacitance.

 Readout noise